connorferster/handcalcs/README.md

 ### `for` loops and other iterations

-Showing rendered iterations is not supported.
-The intention for use is that you perform your iterations in a cell that is not rendered and then, once the iteration has produced the desired resulting value, you render the result in a separate cell.
+Currently, showing rendered iterations is not supported.
+The intention use is that you perform your iterations in a cell that is not rendered and then, once the iteration has produced the desired resulting value, you render the result in a separate cell.

 ## Gotchas